Barnard Foord Bowes

-Barnard Foord Bowes or Barnard Bowes Foord (7 July 1769 – 23 June 1812) commanded a British brigade in several battles during the Peninsular War.
+Major-General Barnard Foord Bowes (10 July 1769 – 23 June 1812) was a British Army officer who commanded a brigade in several battles during the Peninsular War.
 He joined the 26th Foot Regiment as a junior officer in 1781 and rose in rank by purchase to become lieutenant colonel of the 6th Foot Regiment in 1796.
 He led troops during the Irish Rebellion of 1798.
 From 1799 to 1806 he served in Canada and married his wife there.
 He led a brigade at Roliça and Vimeiro in 1808.
-He was promoted major general in 1810.
+He was promoted to major general in 1810.
 He was severely wounded while leading his brigade in an assault during the 1812 Siege of Badajoz.
 He was killed in action leading a storming column at the Siege of the Salamanca Forts.

 Early career

-Bowes Foord's precise date of birth is unknown.
-However, records show that he was baptized on 7 July 1769 at St Saviour's Church in York, Yorkshire, England.
-He was the oldest son of parents Doctor Barnard Foord and Ann Bowes.
+Barnard Bowes Foord was born and baptized on 10 July 1769 at St Saviour's Church in York, Yorkshire, England.
+He was the oldest son of the Reverend Barnard Foord, Doctor of Law, and Ann Bowes.
 His family bought him an officer's commission and he joined the 26th Foot Regiment as an ensign on 25 October 1781 at the age of 12.
 He was promoted lieutenant in the same regiment on 8 August 1783.
 He became a captain in an independent company on 24 January 1791 and a captain in the 26th Foot on 2 February 1791 by exchange.
 On 17 May that year he changed his name to Barnard Foord Bowes so that he could inherit from his mother's family.

 Except for a brief time with the independent company, Bowes served with the 26th Foot for 15 years.
 On 15 June 1796 he purchased the rank of major in the 85th Foot.
 Not quite six months later on 1 December 1796 he purchased the rank of lieutenant colonel in the 6th Foot and went to join the unit in Ireland.
 He assumed command of the 1st Battalion of the 6th Foot during the 1798 Irish Rebellion.
 One company of the regiment fought at Castlebar on 27 August and Ballinamuck on 8 September.
 Bowes and the regiment were shipped to Canada in 1799.
 He received the brevet rank of colonel on 1 January 1805.

-While in Canada, Bowes married Maria Johnson on 15 April 1805.
+While in Canada, Bowes married Catherine Maria Johnson on 15 April 1805.
 She was the daughter of Sir John Johnson, 2nd Baronet, the Superintendent of Indian Affairs.
 When Lieutenant General Peter Hunter died that August, Bowes became the commanding officer of all British troops in Canada by seniority.
 On 27 September 1806, Bowes resigned his command in Canada and rejoined his unit in England.
-Bowes and his wife Maria settled in Beverley in Yorkshire and the couple had no children.
+Bowes and his wife settled in Beverley in Yorkshire.
+The couple had no children.